 This works because of predefined rules and conditions set by humans.
 A dataset is passed through these predefined rules to validate a specific label.
 While this is more efficient, there is still a problem.
 Once data structures change frequently, laying out conditions and rules becomes difficult, which makes it almost impossible for a model to make an informed decision.

-For this reason, a combined effort of human intelligence and artificial intelligence will probably yield you the best result possible.
+For this reason, a combined effort of human intelligence and artificial intelligence will probably yield the best result possible.
 With the help of human-in-the-loop automation and HITL software, the results of the AI model are consistently validated, verified, and optimized, while the model takes care of data labeling.

 To give a quick overview of the difference between automated and manual data annotation, we provide the table below.